AdobeDocs/experience-manager-screens.en/help/user-guide/project-importer.md

 By letting the author provide a spreadsheet as an input file, and letting the system automatically create the location tree in the back-end, this feature:

 * *achieves way better performance than manually selecting through the UI*
-* *lets customer export the locations they have from their own system and easily import them directly in AEM*
+* *lets the customer export the locations they have from their own system and easily import them directly in AEM*

-This saves both time and money during initial project setup or when extending the existing AEM Screens to new locations.
+This process saves both time and money during initial project setup or when extending the existing AEM Screens to new locations.

 ## Architectural Overview {#architectural-overview}